Run Forest, Run

 Getting There: Take the A Train to Inwood – 207 Street Station.
 Enter the trailhead off the roundabout.

 Sal J. Prezioso Mountain Lakes Park

 If you do want to leave the city, there are numerous trails only a short drive away.
 At the Mountain Lakes Park in North Salem, you can find Bailey Mountain, the highest point in Westchester County.
-The mountain provides beautiful views — as well as a rugged, challenging 10k trail.
-Of course, there are other trails on the park’s 1,082 acres…and five lakes, a high/low ropes course, and a camp for underprivileged children.
+The mountain provides beautiful views and a rugged, challenging 10k trail.
+Of course, there are other trails on the park’s 1,082 acres, along with five lakes, a high/low ropes course, and a camp for underprivileged children.